NativeScript/docs-v7/docs/releases/running-latest.md

 ### Building the repo
 When the repo gets built, it outputs a bunch of packages (stripping the version- and extension- part of the filename for clarity):
-- tns-core-modules : the package, containing the core modules.
-It gets distributed via [npm](https://www.npmjs.com/package/tns-core-modules).
+- @nativescript/core : the package, containing the core modules.
+It gets distributed via [npm](https://www.npmjs.com/package/@nativescript/core).
 - tns-sample-* : contains some test/demo applications the team uses internally for testing.
 - tns-template-* : has templates that will get used once we have the [template-selection functionality](https://github.com/NativeScript/nativescript-cli/issues/374) implemented in the command-line interface.